 The museum's Decorative Arts Department was founded in 1976.
 From the beginning, the department has presented a remarkable exhibitions program, including two early landmark American decorative arts shows: The Gothic Revival Style in America, 1830–1870 in 1976 and Marks of Achievement: Four Centuries of American Presentation Silver in 1986.
 The exhibition and catalogue for Herter Brothers: Furniture and Interiors for a Gilded Age, which opened at the MFAH in 1994, continue to be regarded as the definitive works on this important 19th-century firm.
 In 2007, the MFAH premiered the major touring exhibition Ornament as Art: Avant-Garde Jewelry from the Helen Williams Drutt Collection, a groundbreaking study of the art of modern and contemporary jewelry.
 In these and other exhibitions through the years, the department has endeavored to bring the decorative arts in all its forms to Houston.

 The Houston Antiques Dealers Association (HADA) Annual Lecture, established in 1982, is the oldest endowed lecture at the MFAH.
-Over the event's 30-year history, many distinguished scholars have lectured on the decorative arts, including speakers from institutions such as the Victoria & Albert Museum, the Getty Museum, and LACMA.
+For more than 30 years, distinguished scholars have lectured on the decorative arts, including speakers from institutions such as the Victoria & Albert Museum, the Getty Museum, and LACMA.
 HADA's mission is to encourage and promote the highest standards for antiques dealers and to educate the public about collecting antiques.
 Since 1964, HADA’s primary objective has been sponsoring a show that would bring quality dealers to Houston as a means to help support local charities.
 Each year a portion of the ticket sales is donated to support many of Houston’s worthiest causes, including the ongoing lecture series at the MFAH.